 Each of these factors matter.
 However, determining how much each one matters relative to the others is usually impossible, given that all three coexist in the same object.
 What accounts for the $1400 price tag on a Louis Vuitton handbag?
 Is it the craftsmanship, the design, or the mere fact that “LV” is inscribed on the leather?

-With Supreme accessories, such questions move from the realm of speculation to statistics.
+, such questions move from the realm of speculation to statistics.
 Here, we have a list of products – chopsticks, shovels, bricks – where brand association is quite literally the only differentiator.
 The only thing separating an $89 Supreme clay brick

 from a $0.33 clay brick from Lowes